brunoziie/kunai/README.md

 ### Writing a simple test

-Create a file named `spec.kunai` and put the following code:
+Create a file named `test.kunai` and put the following code:

 ```text
 CONFIG